 - “…it’s merely writing, but you have to adjust your ear – I speak quietly – I sob – I whisper…” ― John Geddes, A Familiar Rain

 Kinesthetic Writing and Learning

-Kinesthetic (also known as tactile) is writing in which there is action.
-Kinesthetic people are commonly referred to as “doers”, and benefit from:
+Kinesthetic (also known as tactile) is writing in which there is action and kinesthetic people are commonly referred to as “doers”.
+Because of this, they benefit from:

 - Examples with universal appeal